inegm/ebtombola/README.md

 you can see the lots and the gamblers that have bet on each: `tombola.lots`

-you can see the claims (winners) by typing `tombo.claims`
+you can see the claims (winners) by typing `tombola.claims`

-you can see which gamblers have yet to claim a prize with `tombo.gamblers`
+you can see which gamblers have yet to claim a prize with `tombola.gamblers`

 by default, gamblers can win a maximum of 2 lots.
 To change this number to 3 for example, use `tombola.luckyness_maximus = 3`